renovate-bot/zw/docs/ecosystem/annexes/01_2_meta_plugins.md

 skip'vivid exa tig' @console-tools
 ```

-## The list of the currently available meta-plugin groups {#the-list-of-the-currently-available-meta-plugin-groups}
+## The list of the currently available meta-plugin groups

 <APITable>